davedelong/Demos/README.markdown

 ## AutozeroingArray

+Contains:

+1. An `NSMutableArray` subclass (`DDAutozeroingArray`) that maintains auto-zeroing weak references to its items.
-An `NSMutableArray` subclass that maintains auto-zeroing weak references to its items.
-Should work on both iOS and Mac OS X, regardless of GC mode.
+2. An `NSMutableArray` category that allows you to create a "pure" `NSMutableArray` that maintains auto-zeroing weak references to its items.
+This is slightly less efficient than a `DDAutozeroingArray`.

+Both should work on both iOS and Mac OS X, regardless of GC mode.

 ## DDURLBuilder